Structuring $10,000 to Evade Reporting

 - “Are you transporting any packages or money given to you or for someone else?”

-Customs and Border Protection Officers will consult with the airline to determine whether any bags were checked or whether the traveler had any traveling companion.
+Customs and Border Protection (CBP) Officers will consult with the airline to determine whether any bags were checked or the traveler had any traveling companion.

-In these cases, the AUSA might file a complaint claiming that the defendant U.S. currency is forfeitable pursuant to Title 31, United States Code, Section 5317( c )(2), as it represents currency or property involved in a currency reporting violation under Title 31 United States Code, Section 5316.
+In these cases, the AUSA might file a complaint claiming that the defendant U.S. currency is forfeitable under Title 31, United States Code, Section 5317( c )(2), as it represents currency or property involved in a currency reporting violation under Title 31 United States Code, Section 5316 (often called “the Seizure of Unreported Currency – FinCEN 105“).

-The complaint might also allege that the currency is also forfeitable pursuant to Title 31, United States Code, Section 5324, since the travelers structured the U.S. Currency with the intent to evade the currency reporting requirement of Title 31, United States Code, Section 5316, by knowingly dividing the currency before the international flight.
+The complaint might also allege that the currency is forfeitable under Title 31, United States Code, Section 5324, since the travelers structured the U.S. Currency with the intent to evade the currency reporting requirement of Title 31, United States Code, Section 5316, by knowingly dividing it before the international flight.

 The complaint will request relief in accordance with provisions of Rule C (3), Supplemental Rules of Certain Admiralty and Maritime Claims.
 In the civil lawsuit, the AUSA will request that any person or persons having any interest in the U.S. Currency be cited and directed to answer this complaint as required by Title 18, United States Code, Section 983(a)(4)(A).